kunal951990/Gender_Classification/README.md

-gender_classification
 ##Overview

 This is the code for gender classification on the basis of small dataset of body metrics (height, width, and shoe size) labeled male or female.
 The code uses the scikit-learn machine learning library to train by using below classifiers:-

-# 1. Decision Tree Classifier
+1. Decision Tree Classifier
-# 2. Logistic Classifier
+2. Logistic Classifier
-# 3. KNN Classifiers
+3. KNN Classifiers
-# 4 SVM Classifiers
+4 SVM Classifiers
-# 5 Kernel SVM Classifiers
+5 Kernel SVM Classifiers
-# 6 Naive Bayes Classifiers
+6 Naive Bayes Classifiers
-# 7 Random Forest Classifiers
+7 Random Forest Classifiers

 Then we can predict the gender of someone given a novel set of body metrics.